 Swords Direct offers all types of swords for sale.
-We have been in business for over 22 years, selling swords online for over 17 years and are proud to be a preferred Military Supplier.
+We have been in business for over 24 years, selling real swords online for over 19 years and are proud to be a preferred Military Supplier.
 We carry popular movie swords, military sabers, functional and display samurai swords, cane swords, battle ready medieval swords and more.
-Buy swords, knives and medieval armor from over thirty categories of unique collectibles and gift ideas on one of the internets largest swords site.
+Personalize swords, knives and medieval replicas from over thirty categories of unique collectibles and gift ideas on one of the internets largest swords site.
 We accept credit cards, PayPal, GSA Cards, purchase orders and checks.

 Military Swords are used by officers and enlisted members in militaries and navies throughout the world.
 Swords are worn with dress uniforms for parades and ceremonies.
 They are used for presentations at military retirements and for awards.
 Sabers are used during ROTC events and for military weddings.
 They are commonly used when dress uniforms are worn.